 - discovery and motion practices

-You will need a skilled and an experienced civil litigation lawyer because these processes can take years to be completed.
-Make sure that your lawyer specialized in the field of litigation cases so that he can defend your case and allow you to resolve your issue as soon as possible.
+Because these proceedings might take years to complete, you will need the assistance of a knowledgeable and experienced civil litigation lawyer.
+Make sure your lawyer specializes in litigation situations so that he can defend your case and help you resolve your issue as quickly as feasible.

-When one person accused another person of committing a wrong doing against him then asked a court to provide some kind of remedy that is called “civil law”.
-In civil law, the remedy awarded by a court is usually in the form of money, where the court orders the person being sued to pay the person who sued him some fair money to compensate for injuries.
+When one person accuses another of wrongdoing against him and then petitions a court for a remedy, this is referred to as “civil law.”
+In civil law, the remedy given by a court is often monetary, with the court ordering the person being sued to pay the person who sued him a reasonable sum of money to compensate for harms.